(A) Application for course approvals.

 (b) A summary of the article or textbook, with date of publication;

-(3) In the event that the originally designated individual or salesperson is unable to comply with the continuing education requirements and has not fulfilled the continuing education requirements referenced in divisions (A) to (C) of section 4727.19 of the Revised Code, the newly designated individual or salesperson must complete any remaining required continuing education credit hours of the original designated individual or salesperson within the required period.
+(F) In the event that the licensee, pursuant to paragraph (E) of rule 1301:8-5-03 of the Administrative Code, designates a new employee for purposes of completing the continuing education requirements referenced in division (A) of section 4727.19 of the Revised Code, the newly designated employee must complete any remaining continuing education credit hours for that place of business within the required period.